Tangy Mustard Salad Dressing

 • Use a mason jar for easy prep: Shake the ingredients together in the jar instead of whisking in a bowl.

-• Thin the consistency if needed: Add extra olive oil to reach your desired pourability.
+• Thicken the consistency if needed: Add extra stone ground mustard to reach your desired pourability.

 • Use it as a marinade: This dressing works well to marinate meats, seafood, or roasted vegetables.